 Within the relevant market, the CMA applies the (rebuttable) presumption from EU cases that an undertaking is dominant if it 'has a market share persistently above 50 per cent'.
 High market shares are not determinative, though.
-The UK Competition Appeal Tribunal (CAT) declined to presume dominance where the defendant had a market share of 89 per cent, following the loss of the defendant's statutory monopoly (National Grid).
+The CAT declined to presume dominance where the defendant had a market share of 89 per cent, following the loss of the defendant's statutory monopoly (National Grid).

 CMA guidance also states that it is unlikely that an undertaking could be dominant if it has a market share below 40 per cent (OFT 402, paragraph 4.18).
-The Office of Communications (Ofcom)'s abuse of dominance investigation into BT in 2008 (NCNN 500) in exceptional circumstances found that BT was dominant with a market share of below 31 per cent.
+The Office of Communications (Ofcom)'s abuse of dominance investigation into BT in 2008 (NCCN 500) in exceptional circumstances found that BT was dominant with a market share of below 31 per cent.
+Ofcom stated that market shares were not 'a reliable indicator of whether or not BT can act independently of its competitors and customers' in this case, since BT's power came instead from the particular features of the market, including barriers to rivals expanding and inelastic demand for BT's services.
+Direct evidence showed that BT had not lost market share following price increases.